Da1sypetals/SnapViewer/README.md

 python parse_dump.py -p snapshots/large/transformer.pickle -o ./dumpjson -d 0 -z
 ```

-TODO: resolve click
+## Use
-- given a click on the screen:
+- Navigate with WASD and mouse scroll.
-  1. compute where the click in world coords
+- Click on the allocation, and its details (size, call stack, etc.) will show in stdout;

-  2. compute which allocation the click is in
+# TODO:

-TODO: show call stack
+...